 This is also where computers for guests to use to check the internet are located (the prices, just like any other cruise ship are crazy.
 The internet connection is via satellite and it can be slow and unreliable).

 They have a small cafe and coffee bar in the Explorations cafe (the coffee drinks are not free, but not very expensive, either.
 A couple of dollars or so for a fancy coffee).

-Back Deck Pool and Hot Tub: I happily managed to sneak away a few times during our 19 day cruise to sit in the hot tub on the back deck of the ship (hubby does not like soaking in hot water nearly as much as I do).
+Back Deck Pool and Hot Tub: I happily managed to sneak away a few times during our 19 day cruise on the Holland America Eurodam to sit in the hot tub on the back deck of the ship (hubby does not like soaking in hot water nearly as much as I do).